soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 We may update this Privacy Policy from time to time.

-Changes will be posted on this page with an updated revision date.

-Users are encouraged to review this policy periodically.
+Updates will be reflected with a new "Last updated" date.
+Continued use of the app constitutes acceptance of the revised policy.

 ---

 # Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions or concerns about this Privacy Policy, contact us:

-Email: soulcord.dynamics@gmail.com
+📧 Email: soulcord.dynamics@gmail.com